ikkiChung/MyFirstOpenGL/README.md

 MyFirstOpenGL
 =============

-How to use OpenGL in Android phone
+Example of how to use OpenGL in Android phone

 This article  teaches how to use OpenGL in Android phone.